Vireak2/SDS2/README.md

 # SDS2
 Master project

 results.R : Create a SBM and apply the methods of edge clustering.
-It saves the plots, networks, memberhips vectors and measurments in the dedicated folder
+It saves the plots, networks, memberhips vectors and measurements in the dedicated folders

 sbm.R : Functions that creates stochastic block models, adjacency matrices of line graph etc.